singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

 ## Dot product of two vectors

-Dot product of two vectors gives just the magnitude by multiplying the point-wise values in the vector.
+The dot product of two vectors gives just the magnitude by multiplying the point-wise values in the vector.

 ```python
 np.dot(np.array([3, 4]), np.array([5, -1]))